 You can use the recording equipment your guest already owns, or you can get the recommended lighting, camera, and microphone using our studio-in-a-box.

 With Content Beta's own recording platform, a producer can direct a shoot remotely via a webcam and record full video quality on your computer or phone.

 The footage is streamed directly to our editors, who start work immediately.

-Wouldn’t an example be nice now?
+Wouldn’t testimonial video examples be nice now?
 In fact, we have decided to feature two of them and their testimonials played an important role in our growth from our humble beginnings in 2020.
-And we are grateful:
+And we are grateful.